Health & Genetics

 Age considerations for both dams and sires — what responsible breeders weigh when deciding whether a dog should still be bred.

-Coat Color Genetics Basics
+Coat Color Genetics for First-Time Breeders

 An introduction to how coat color is inherited in dogs — dominant vs recessive genes, common color patterns, and what breeders should understand.